rsavage2201/BerkelyCapstone/README.md

 If this relationship exists, we want to determine if it can be accurately modelled it using the techniques covered during this course, with the goal to evaluate whether a model can be created that is accurate enough to guide profitable trading decisions.

 **Business Understanding**
-The thesis is that a significant portion of the top 5 technology company’s (Google, Amazon, Meta, Microsoft, and Apple) future revenue and growth - and therefore value is heavily dependent on ML/AI.
+The thesis is that a significant portion of the top 5 technology company’s (Google, Amazon, Meta, Microsoft, and Apple) future revenue and growth - and therefore value, is heavily dependent on ML/AI.
 This value will be reflected in their current Stock Price.

 The value of ML/AI in turn is highly dependent on the raw cost of computation, with which the price of the major crypto currencies are highly correlated with.
 One “mines” for Bitcoin for example, by using CPUs/GPUs to solve complex mathematical problems (hashes) to validate and add transactions to the blockchain.
 So ones of the reasons Bitcoins price is so volatile is because the underlying cost of computation changes (e.g. the recent introduction of the Nvidia GPU chips).